How Elder Fraud Has Changed: Crime Type Migration Analysis (2021—2025)

 - Elder Fraud Statistics & Research Hub — State-by-state data and research resources.

 Source: FBI Internet Crime Complaint Center (IC3) Annual Elder Fraud Reports, 2021—2025.
-National totals computed from all 52 state/territory reports for victims aged 60+.
-Share percentages calculated against total elder fraud losses per year.
+Totals here are computed from all 52 state and territory files for victims aged 60+ (summing to $7.43 billion in 2025); the FBI’s IC3 Annual Report headline national figure for 2025 is $7.748 billion.
+Share percentages are calculated against total elder fraud losses per year.